BioplatformsAustralia/ckanext-bulk/README.md

   - a list of all relevant resource URLs
   - a MD5 checksum file
   - a Windows PowerShell script which downloads those resources, then confirms the checksums match
-  - a UNIX shell script which downloads those resources with `wget`, then confirms the checksums match
+  - a UNIX shell script which downloads those resources with `curl`, then confirms the checksums match
   - CSV files detailing all metadata for each package (one CSV per dataset schema)
   - CSV files detailing all metadata for each resource (one CSV per resource schema)